 Have you already chosen your winner in the protein shake vs meal replacement battle?
 I have 2 great choices for the role of each of them.

-If you choose a meal replacement, I recommend paying attention to Meal Replacement Powder by Orgain.
-This is a great vegan product that contains a blend of pea and rice proteins that complement each other with individual amino acids and thus improve the overall amino acid composition of the product.
-Also, this product contains only 1 gram of added sugar.
-Orgain is enriched with vitamins and some minerals.
+If you choose a meal replacement, I recommend Perfect Meal by Orgain.
+This is a great vegan-based product that contains a blend of pea and rice proteins that complement each other with individual amino acids and thus improve the overall amino acid composition of the product.
+Note that this product contains 25 grams of protein per serving and is also one of the best fiber products on the market per serving - a whopping 10 grams!
+And of course, Perfect Meal is enriched with vitamins and some minerals.
 A great option for vegans!

 Are protein shakes good meal replacements?